-(f) The Director of International Student Relations, after verifying that a valid health card has been issued and that appropriate health and accident insurance has been purchased, will lift the hold on registration and allow the student to register.
-The Director of International Student Relations will also make students aware that health and accident insurance is available for spouses and children and encourage them to purchase such insurance;
+(h) The Student Health Center will put a hold on registration for all international students until they have completed the requirements of this policy.
+After verifying that a valid health card has been issued and that appropriate health and accident insurance has been purchased, the Student Health Center will lift the hold on registration and allow the student to register.